billsix/programmingFromTheGroundUp/docs/source/gdpapp.rst

 As you can tell, it has looped.
 In general, this is good, since we wrote it to loop.
 However, the problem is that it is *never stopping*.
-Therefore, to find out what the problem is, let's look at the point in our code where we should be exitting the loop:
+Therefore, to find out what the problem is, let's look at the point in our code where we should be exiting the loop:

 ::